 Ph.D.
 University of Michigan, 2005

-Environmental Sustainability in Transatlantic Perspective: A Multidisciplinary Approach, accepted for publication the Palgrave MacMillan 'Climate, Energy and the Environment' series; co-edited with Dana Elzey.
+German Environmentalism in Transatlantic Perspective: A Multidisciplinary Approach, edited volume, Palgrave Macmillan 2013 (Climate and Energy series), with Dana Elzey.

 "Why Read Freud Today?"
 Review ofMark Edmundson, The Death of Sigmund Freud: The Legacy of his Last Days.
 H-German, H-Net Reviews.
 August, 2011.